 Idaho had 35 legislative districts during the 1990's-the Idaho Constitution says that there can be no less than 30 nor more than 35 legislative districts.
 Each legislative district is represented by one senator and two representatives.
 The legislative districts are not further divided, however.
 Like the senator, each representative serves the entire district.

-Based on the 1990 census, each state legislator represented about 28,800 people after the last redistricting ten years ago.
-Based on the 2000 census figures, each of the 105 state legislators will represent about 37,000 people to start off the first decade of the third millennium.
+Based on the 1990 census, each state legislator represented about 28,800 people after the last redistricting.
+Based on the 2020 census figures, each of the thirty-five legislative districts will represent about 52,500 people.